 Financial security in retirement is a near-universal goal, shared by most adults living in the United States.
-Yet, it’s increasingly challenging to understand how to prepare properly for retirement.
+Yet, it’s increasingly challenging to understand how to prepare properly and understand retirement planning.

 The Basics of Retirement Planning

 It is a time in your life when you no longer have the working income you’ve grown accustomed to.
 If you plan on retiring at age 65, that could mean 20 to 30 years of no working income.
 Your goal is to build a large enough “nest egg” for yourself so that when you reach retirement age, you have enough to pay yourself a salary each year so that you can enjoy that long vacation without worrying if you’re going to run out of money.

 There isn’t necessarily a wrong way to save for retirement, as long as you are saving.
 That said, there are approaches and account choices that will make building that nest egg a lot easier, depending on your current situation, your age, and your goals.
 A financial advisor will ensure that planning for your retirement is a part of your financial plan.
 They will work with you to make sure that you are saving in the most effective, and tax-efficient manner.
 However, it is useful to have a broad understanding of the topic so that you can work with your financial advisor, to achieve your goals.
 Before we get into account types and the best ways to save, let’s summarize the key concepts related to retirement savings.

 Three Essential Retirement Questions